Thursday, December 28, 2006

 What could be better than Almond Milk?

-Chocolate Almond Milk of course!
+Chocolate Almond Milk (whether sweetened or unsweetened variety), of course, what a great idea!
 I have used Blue Diamond's gluten-free regular or vanilla Almond Milk (Almond Breeze line of products) for some time on cereal in the morning, and I find it just as tasty as Soymilk for this type of thing.
 In fact, I overwhelmingly prefer Soy or Almond Milk to regular milk when it comes to my cereal.
 I find the nutty flavor of either one really complements the flavor of whatever grains are in the cereal.

-I had not tried the Blue Diamond Chocolate Almond Milk until just a few hours ago, and, I must say, I really like it!
+I just tried this gluten-free Blue Diamond Almond Breeze Chocolate Almond Milk a few hours ago, and, I must say, I really like it!
 I happened to see it for sale at Trader Joe's right alongside the other flavor I normally get, and I though - sure, why not give it a try.
 I am glad I did.
 The chocolate flavor and almond essence really come together for an overall great flavor.
 I can actually enjoy drinking it just for something different - and, it is another way to get a bit more calcium in the diet (or whatever other excuse I can find to get more chocolate into my diet) :)

 I don't plan to start pouring the chocolate variety over my morning cereal, but I will keep it around for something to drink when I just do not want water or juice.
 And, for anyone allergic to Soy and dairy, this may be exactly what you are looking for in a milk-replacement.
 As an added bonus, it is gluten free!